-Reviews, Revisions, and Approvals Revision Date Approval Date disease, but conventional diagnostic methods" and added "genetic disorder, for whom clinical evidence"; removed "the" and replaced with "a genetic"; removed "alter some aspects" and replaced with "inform clinical"; removed "may" and replaced with "or"; added "epilepsy".
-For Policy Reference Table: changed "Neuromuscular NGS Panel" to "Comprehensive Neuromuscular Disorders Panel"; added "Rett Syndrome"; added "MECP2 Sequencing"; changed "Childhood Onset Epilepsy Panel" to "Comprehensive Epilepsy Panel"; added "CADASIL"; added "NOTCH3"; changed "TREM2, and other Variant Analysis" to "Unit of "Duble Deletion/Duplication Analysis" to "DMD Full Gene Sequencing" and "Duchenne/Becker MD"; changed "DMPK Repeat Analysis" to "Myotonic Dystrophy" For Comprehensive Neuromuscular Disorders Panel: under I.A. removed "clinical features of a" and replaced with "at least one of the following"; added I.A.1.
+Reviews, Revisions, and Approvals Revision Date Approval Date Policy developed.
+03/23 03/23 Semi-annual review.
+Updated title to reflect V1.2024 version.
+Overview, coding, reference-table, background and references updated.
+Throughout policy: replaced "coverage criteria" with "criteria.
+For Overview: added "establish or"; removed "the disease, but conventional diagnostic methods" and added "genetic disorder, for whom clinical evidence"; removed "the" and replaced with "a genetic"; removed "talter some aspects" and replaced with "inform clinical"; removed "may" and replaced with "/or"; added "epilepsy".
+For Policy Reference Table: changed "Neuromuscular NGS Panel" to "Comprehensive Neuromuscular Disorders Panel"; added "Rett Syndrome"; added "MECP2 Sequencing"; changed "Childhood Onset Epilepsy Panel" to "Comprehensive Epilepsy Panel"; added "CADASIL"; added "NOTCH3"; changed "TREM2, and other Variant Analysis" to "Variant Analysis for Alzheimer's Disease"; changed "DMD Deletion/Duplication Analysis" to "DMD Full Gene Sequencing" and "Duchenne/Becker MD"; changed "DMPK Repeat Analysis" to "Myotonic Dystrophy".
+For Comprehensive Neuromuscular Disorders Panel: under I.A. removed "clinical features of a" and 10/23 10/23

+Reviews, Revisions, and Approvals Revision Date Approval Date replaced with "at least one of the following"; added I.A.1.
 "Neonatal respiratory"; added I.A.2.
 "Neonatal joint contractures"; added I.A.3.
 "Stridor, feeding difficulties"; added I.A.4.
 "Abnormal muscle"; added I.A.5.
-"Abnormal muscle"; added I.A.8.
+"Abnormal muscle"; added I.A.6.
+"Eyelid ptosis"; added I.A.7.
+"Facial and bulbar"; added I.A.8.
 "Spinal deformity"; added I.A.9.
-"Abnormal electromyography"; in I.B.1. removed "member/enrollee" and replaced with "member/enrollee" spresentation"; removed "highly suspected" and replaced with "consistent with a"; added "targeted or"; removed "would be more" and replaced with "is"; under I.B.2. removed "previously underwent" and replaced with "underwent targeted"; removed "did not definitively" and replaced with "were non-diagnostic".
-For Comprehensive Ataxia Panel: removed "clinical features of spinocerebellar ataxia".
-For Spinal Muscular Atrophy: removed "clinical features of SMA".
+"Abnormal electromyography"; in I.B.1. removed "member/enrollee" and replaced with "member/enrollee's presentation"; removed "mould be more" and replaced with "sorisistent with a"; added "targeted or"; removed "would be more" and replaced with "s"; under I.B.2. removed "previously underwent" and replaced with "underwent targeted"; removed "did not definitively" and replaced with "were non-diagnostic".
+For Comprehensive Ataxia Panel: removed "clinical features of SMA".
 Added "Rett Syndrome" panel.
 Added "CADASIL" panel.
-For Alzheimer's Disease Panel: removed "or Multigene Panel"; under I.B.1. added "Has a diagnosis of dementia"; and replaced with "Was diagnosed with dementia"; under I.B.1. added "Has a least one relative"; under I.B.1. removed "The member/enrol
+For Alzheimer's Disease Panel: removed "or Multigene Panel"; under I. removed "or multigene panel"; under I.B.1. removed "The member/enrollee has a close relative" and replaced with "Has a family history of dementia"; under I.B.1. a. added "Has at least one relative"; under I.C.1. removed "Has a diagnosis of dementia" and replaced with "Was diagnosed with"; removed "One or more close relatives" For APOE Variant Analysis for Alzheimer's Disease Panel: added "APOE variant analysis" and removed "or TREM2"; removed statement "Predictive testing" and added "is considered medically necessary"; added I.A.
+"The member/enrollee is being evaluated"; added II.
+"Qnetic testing for Alzheimer's".
+For APOE Variant Analysis for Alzheimer's Disease Panel: added "APOE variant analysis" and removed "or TREM2"; removed "FALS" and replaced with "ALS".
+Hor Doce Variant Analysis for Alzheimer's Disease Panel: added "APOE variant analysis" and removed "or TREM2"; removed "FALS" and replaced with "ALS".
+For Duchenne and Becker Muscular Dystrophy Panel: removed I.A.
+"The member/enrollee is being evaluated"; adde Date Date